Illicit Traffic in Latin American Antiquities

 By focusing on the development and practical effects of local, national, and international law and regulation, this project will significantly improve our ability to develop effective policy for the protection of our collective past.
 Therefore, a key objective is to conduct an ‘ethnography of antiquities law’.
 This builds on my prior research, and adapts it to the study of how people’s behaviour is affected by regulatory efforts to control criminal conduct in the context of the local settings at the roots of an international illicit market.

-The majority of fieldwork will be carried out in Andean South America, initially in Bolivia.
-That said, this project seeks to incorporate information from throughout Latin America, particularly with regards to potentially comparable criminal markets.
+The majority of fieldwork will be carried out in Andean South America (with fieldwork in Bolivia conducted in 2013), and in Mesoamerica (with fieldwork conducted in Belize in 2014).
+This project seeks to incorporate information from throughout Latin America, particularly with regards to potentially comparable criminal markets.